CU-CSCI3308-Fall2023/VentureVibes/README.md

 Technology Stack: Node.js, EJS, HTML, CSS, JavaScript

-Prerequisites to run the application: N/A for now
+Prerequisites to run the application: Access to the deployment link and docker must be running.

-How to run locally: N/A for now
+How to run locally: Make sure docker is up and running, but besides that, the test cases are up and running.

-How to run the tests: N/A for now
+How to run the tests: Docker-compose up, the tests will then show within the terminal.

 Link to the deployed application: http://recitation-11-team-02.eastus.cloudapp.azure.com:3000